Ultimate Guide To Sayulita: Mexico’s Hidden Gem Surf Town

 This is after all, a surf town.
 Come learn to surf with the many surf schools in town.
-I highly recommend Marea Surf School, run by a local guy named Angel.
+I highly recommend Marea Surf School, run by a local guy named Miguel.
 They are laid-back, professional and offer really good prices on lessons and rentals.

 The main beach has two main surf spots – one for beginners, and the others for experienced surfers.
 Further down the beach is another spot that’s right in between.
 The slower breaks are preferred by longboarders, but shortboarders come out when the breaks are faster and shorter.

 2. Visit The Marieta Islands

 The Marieta Islands is now a protected area and limit the number of visitors a day.
 The famous Playa del Amor is a bucket list spot that requires a short swim or snorkel in.
 The beach would be all but hidden if not for the massive caved in opening atop the rocky island.

 From December – April, you’re almost sure to catch a whale or two during their migration season.

 It might be wrong to say this, but I’m almost bored of seeing whales when I go out on a boat trip here – because you spot so many of them breeching the surface.
 Daily catamaran tours take sunbathers out on the open waters for an open bar day of fun and sun.